facebookresearch/perception_models/apps/pe/README.md

 ## Perception Encoder: Language
 PE lang takes the strong language performance from the intermediate layers of PE core and aligns it to the end for use with large language models.
-We specifically tuned PE lang to be versatile for any multimodal langugage modeling use case, including using different language model decoders (e.g., Llama / Qwen) and using different eval settings (e.g., native res / tiling).
+We specifically tuned PE lang to be versatile for any multimodal language modeling use case, including using different language model decoders (e.g., Llama / Qwen) and using different eval settings (e.g., native res / tiling).
 PE lang performs particularly well on OCR and document tasks.

 We release two PE Lang checkpoints.
 Here are their results benchmarked in the frozen encoder [PLM-8B](../plm/README.md) benchmark SFT using 448px _only_ (i.e., _with no tiling_) and Llama 3.1 8B as the decoder: